 9 Alternate Considerations For Your Spring Break Travel

-Spring Break means your chances of getting on a flight are slim to none unless you’re resourceful.
+Spring Break travel means your chances of getting on a flight are slim to none unless you’re resourceful.
+And even then, it could be a massive headache.
 If you have children, it makes it even more interesting as this is the time they are off from school and want to do something or go somewhere.
-So in this post, I talk about 9 alternative spring break ideas for your Spring Break Travel.
+So in this post, I talk about 9 alternative spring break ideas for your Spring Break travel.

 If you are looking for a hotel, here’s a good place to start: